-Group - A: (Compulsory) 10 objectives type questions (MCQ/True-False/Fill in the Blanks etc.) of 2 marks each. $2 \times 10 = 20$

-Group - B: Short answer type questions.
-Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \times 4 = 20$

-Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks.
-15 x 2 = 30 (The questions are to be set from each unit)
+Full Marks: 70 Group - A: (Compulsory) 10 objectives type questions (MCQ/True-False/Fill in the Blanks etc.) of 2 marks each. $2 \times 10 = 20$ Group - B: Short answer type questions.
+Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \ge 4 = 20$ Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks. $15 \times 2 = 30$ (The questions are to be set from each unit)

-Unit - 1 Science and Anthropology Unit - 2 Concept, Theory and Hypothesis: Testing Hypothesis Unit - 3 Quantitative and qualitative approaches Unit - 4 Field work in Anthropology conducting research- Form of thought, selection of topic, review of earlier studies, objectives, delimitation, methodologies, collection of data, Analysis of data, writing of report.
-Unit - 5 Major Tools of research: Observation, Interview, Case study, Life history.
+- Unit 1 Science and Anthropology - Unit 2 Concept, Theory and Hypothesis: Testing Hypothesis - Unit 3 Quantitative and qualitative approaches - Unit 4 Field work in Anthropology conducting research- Form of thought, selection of topic, review of earlier studies, objectives, delimitation, methodologies, collection of data, Analysis of data, writing of report. - Unit 5 Major Tools of research: Observation, Interview, Case study, Life history.